 The DUS is expected to introduce new faculty members to their responsibilities in the department and to the usages of Yale College.
 You inform them of their undergraduate teaching duties before their arrival at Yale.
 After their arrival, you brief them on the Yale College grading system, on the regulations relating to the conduct of courses or teaching methods used in the department, and on their various obligations to Yale College and its students.
 If a new member of the faculty is teaching a section of a multisection course, you introduce the new instructor to the course director.
 You should be especially alert to the problems of an instructor who has had no previous experience in an American university, or who has limited previous teaching experience.
-In departments where such is the practice, you might encourage new faculty members to visit the classes of experienced colleagues, and you may yourself, with their consent, visit their classes or ask other experienced teachers to do so.
+In departments where such is the practice, you might encourage new faculty members to visit the classes of experienced colleagues or to make use of the resources at the Center for Teaching and Learning, and you may yourself, with their consent, visit their classes or ask other experienced teachers to do so.

 A letter on undergraduate teaching written by Richard Brodhead, Dean of Yale College from 1993 to 2004, can be found in PDF format in the Appendix section.
 A letter on teaching and grading written by Mary Miller, Dean of Yale College from 2008 to 2014, is available on the Yale College Faculty Website.